Gleyber Torres Preview, Player Props: Yankees vs. Brewers

-On Friday, Gleyber Torres (batting .343 in his past 10 games) and the New York Yankees play the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
-First pitch is at 7:05 PM ET.
+On Saturday, Gleyber Torres (.429 on-base percentage in past 10 games, 88 points above season-long percentage) and the New York Yankees face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
+First pitch is at 2:05 PM ET.

-He notched a home run while going 2-for-3 in his most recent game against the Tigers.
+He had a hitless performance in his previous game (0-for-4) against the Brewers.

 Gleyber Torres Game Info & Props vs. the Brewers